wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-create-web-jobs.md

 ## Overview

-You can run programs or scripts in WebJobs in your [Azure Websites](/documentation/services/web-sites/) web site in three ways: on demand, continuously, or on a schedule.
+You can run programs or scripts in WebJobs in your [Azure Web App](/documentation/services/web-sites/) web app in three ways: on demand, continuously, or on a schedule.
 There is no additional cost to use WebJobs.

 This article shows how to deploy WebJobs by using the [Azure Management Portal](https://manage.windowsazure.cn).
-For information about how to deploy by using Visual Studio or a continuous delivery process, see [How to Deploy Azure WebJobs to web sites](/documentation/articles/websites-dotnet-deploy-webjobs).
+For information about how to deploy by using Visual Studio or a continuous delivery process, see [How to Deploy Azure WebJobs to Web Apps](/documentation/articles/websites-dotnet-deploy-webjobs).

 The Azure WebJobs SDK simplifies many WebJobs programming tasks.
 For more information, see [What is the WebJobs SDK](/documentation/articles/websites-dotnet-webjobs-sdk).
 <!-- deleted by customization